Biobix/REPARATION/README.md

-_Predicted_ORFs.txt                   	List of translated open reading frames predicted by REPARATION _Predicted_ORFs.bed                   	bed file of REPARATION predicted open reading frames _predicted_ORFs.fasta                 	fasta file of predicted translated open reading frame _plastid_image.png			Image showing plstid predicted P sites (optional) PR_ROC_curve.pdf		       	Plots for the Precision-Recall and ROC curve to evalaute model performance metagene_profile.pdf		       	Metagene profile around the start and stop of ORFs in the positive set Scurve.pdf			       	Plot of the Sigmoid curve showing the estimated minimum thresholds Variable_importance.pdf	       		Varible importance (Gini) of the faetures used in the model
+_Predicted_ORFs.txt                   	List of translated open reading frames predicted by REPARATION _Predicted_ORFs.bed                   	bed file of REPARATION predicted open reading frames _predicted_ORFs.fasta                 	fasta file of predicted translated open reading frame _plastid_image.png			            Image showing plstid predicted P sites (optional) PR_ROC_curve.pdf		       	        Plots for the Precision-Recall and ROC curve to evalaute model performance metagene_profile.pdf		       	    Metagene profile around the start and stop of ORFs in the positive set Scurve.pdf			       	            Plot of the Sigmoid curve showing the estimated minimum thresholds variable_importance.pdf	       		    Varible importance (Gini) of the faetures used in the model